antonagestam/abcattrs/README.md

     foo: Abstract[int]

-# Abstract subclasses can add more required attributes
+# Abstract subclasses can add more required attributes.
-@abstractattrs
 class B(A, abc.ABC):
     bar: Abstract[str]

 class C(B):
-    # C must define both of these attributes to not raise an error
+    # C must assign values to both of these attributes to not raise an error.
     foo = 1
+    bar = "str"

+# This raises an error.
+class MissingBar(B):
+    foo = 1

+# This raises an error.
+class MissingFoo(B):
     bar = "str"
 ```